-My research focuses on the biodiversity of deep-sea marine animals, aiming to characterize new species, understand where they live, and untangle how new species arise in the ocean.
-My research experiences have taken me from the coral reefs of Florida to the deep-sea coral reefs on the Hawaiian seamounts; From coastal salt marshes to hydrothermal vents in the South Pacific.
+My research focuses on the biodiversity of deep-sea marine animals, aiming to characterize new species and untangle how species arise in the ocean.
+My work has taken me from the shallow waters off Florida to the deep-sea mountains off of Hawaii; From coastal salt marshes to hydrothermal vents in the South Pacific.

 Life uh....... finds a way.

 My doctoral research focused on the biodiversity and biogeography of methane seeps located off the Pacific coast of Costa Rica.
 These environments rely on a process called "chemosynthesis," where microbes generate energy directly from chemicals expelled from the ocean floor, rather than from sunlight (i.e. "photosynthesis").
-At chemosynthesis-based ecosystems, life thrives.
 While many species at these sites remain undiscovered and undescribed, we also have yet to fully understand how such incredible diversity evolved in the first place.
-During my research, I used phylogenetic analyses, modern and historical occurrence records, ocean circulation patterns, and geological histories to understand the evolutionary processes that may have generated the biodiversity observed at chemosynthetic ecosystems.
+During my research, I used phylogenetic analyses, occurrence records, ocean circulation patterns, and geological histories to understand the evolutionary processes that may have generated the diversity of life at chemosynthetic ecosystems.

 Meeting the neighbors